-Sanctions may be given for poor behaviour off the school premises which undermines any of the above expectations and regardless of whether or not it is an activity supervised directly by school staff.
+Sanctions may be given for poor behaviour that fails to demonstrate safe, ready, respectful behaviour off the school premises which undermines any of the above expectations and regardless of whether or not it is an activity supervised directly by school staff.
 Sanctions may be in the form of withdrawal of privileges, fixed term exclusion or in very serious cases, permanent exclusion.
 In issuing sanctions, the following will be taken into account: